 Future management of the 20,078.5 acres of Flowage Easement Lands at Conchas Lake includes routine inspection of these areas to ensure that the Government's rights specified in the easement deeds are protected.
 In almost all cases, the Government acquired the right to prevent placement of fill material or habitable structures on the easement area.
-Placement of any structure that may
+Placement of any structure that may interfere with the USACE flood risk management and water conservation missions may also be prohibited.

 Regional and county mobility plans call for general roadway improvements of some existing roadways within the surrounding vicinity of USACE lands.
-No local road expansion or construction projects are planned or anticipated to take place within the zone of interest during the planning horizon of the 2021 Master Plan.
+No local road expansion or construction projects are planned or anticipated to take place within the zone of interest during the planning horizon of the 2022 Master Plan.

-The Resource Plan in Chapter 5 of the 2021 Master Plan does not list any specific actions that may occur in the future.
+The Resource Plan in Chapter 5 of the 2022 Master Plan does not list any specific actions that may occur in the future.